ColasDroin/collider-dashboard/README.md

 ## Usage

-For personal usage, the simplest way to use the dashboard is to run the package from the command line, providing the path of a collider json file:
+For personal usage, the simplest way to use the dashboard is to run the package as a development server from the command line, providing the path of a collider json file:

 ```bash
 python -m collider_dashboard --path path_to_collider.json